Welcome Class of 2026!

-This year in English I, we will be creating literacy notebooks to use throughout the year.
-This notebook will serve as a reference guide to assist in improving the overall growth and metacognition in students’ learning.
+This year, in English I, we will be creating literacy notebooks to use throughout the year.
+This notebook will serve as a reference guide to assist in improving the overall growth and meta-cognition in students’ learning.
 All reading and writing lessons will be added to the notebook, with the expectation that all students maintain its accuracy.
-Additionally, we will be taking expository, persuasive, and reflective/narrative essays through the writing process using our knowledge learned through multiple mini-lessons (thesis statement, comma rules, sentence variety, etc.).
+Additionally, we will be taking expository, persuasive, and reflective/narrative essays through the writing process using our knowledge learned through multiple mini lessons (thesis statement, comma rules, sentence variety, etc.).
 All acquired concepts will be assessed through multiple-choice tests, formal essays, and independent or group projects.
-Lastly, the students will also complete a district exam- demonstrating their mastery of comprehension and skills they have internalized throughout the school year.
+Lastly, the students will also complete a district/state exam- demonstrating their mastery of comprehension and application skills they have internalized throughout the school year.

 - Multi-color pack of highlighters